 - > "Hi, Mr. Linguist.
-I'm Mr. D. Advocate and I'd like to attend your class." - > "OK, no problem!
+My name is Mr. D. Advocate and I'd like to attend your class." - > "Sure!
+Welcome to the class.
 So, where was I?
-Yes, ...
+Yes. ...

-- > As the title indicates, this is a course about unity and diversity of human languages. - "Unity" means we'll be looking at how languages are similar (not quite obvious on the surface), and "diversity" means we'll be looking at how languages are different (pretty obvious to everyone, right?). - But we will also go beyond the "descriptive" level to seek explanation for why there's unity and why there's diversity in human language.
+- > As the title indicates, this is a course about unity and diversity of human languages. - "Unity" means we'll be looking at how languages are similar (not quite obvious on the surface), and "diversity" means we'll be looking at how languages are different (pretty obvious to everyone, right?). - But we will also go beyond the "descriptive" level to seek "explanation" for why there's unity and why there's diversity in human language.

-- > The study of unity and diversity in human language is known as "linguistic typology". - Linguistic typologists are mainly concerned with characterizing what is and what is not "a possible human language".
+- ➤ The study of unity and diversity in human language is sometimes referred to as "linguistic typology". - Linguistic typologists are mainly concerned with characterizing what is and what is not "a possible human language".